I CAN ONLY IMAGINE Has Made More Than the Last 5 Academy Award Best Pictures Winners

 Best of all, movies like I CAN ONLY IMAGINE change and shape lives.
 Movieguide® has received hundreds of comments and personal messages about how the movie has brought reconciliation to families, peace to troubled hearts, and hope to those who have none.
 There’s power and influence in movies, so why not impact people with good news, with the best news: that we can find hope through Jesus Christ.
 For the millions of people that have seen I CAN ONLY IMAGINE, and the millions of more that will, that good news will shine through clearly and have a lasting impact.

 We pray that Hollywood too is impacted by this news.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!